fotherja/Turbo_Trainer_Generator_v2/README.md

 # Turbo_Trainer_Generator_v2
 Spinner NXT stationary bike drives a 149kv BLDC outrunner via a flat belt.
-Regen is done by the VESC
+Regen is done by the VESC6 and charges a battery.

 <ol>
 <li>I bought a second hand NXT Spin bike.
 They are well made with a heavy flywheel and an efficient single speed chain drive</li>